SzaBee13/Szabfun/README.md

 ## Games
 1. The first game is the tic-tac-toe.
 It's a very simple game with some AI inside.
-2. I want to get a username so I created this webside, called choose an username.
+2. I want to get a username so I created this website, called choose an username.
 3. If you want be swear this is the perfect site for you.
 4. Guess the number that's all.
 5. It generate a youtube video from my api.
 6. Escape game.
 7. Chat
+8. Sus link is a link, but you don't know where you end.

 ## [Tic tac-toe](https://szabfun.pages.dev/tic-tac-toe/)
 - 8 commits